Ffin y Parc Gallery

 National Museum of Art, Cardiff

-Five centuries of work by world renowned artists from all over the world is neatly categorised into three impressive galleries at the National Museum of Art – Impressionist and Modern Art, Historic Art and Applied Art.
+National Museum of Wales, Cardiff has five centuries of work by world renowned artists from all over the world.
+They are neatly categorised into three impressive galleries – Impressionist and Modern Art, Historic Art and Applied Art.